 The NESA region combines one-of-a-kind training and education facilities with personalized support services to enhance South Carolina’s nationally recognized workforce development program.
 The result is a well-trained, highly skilled workforce that’s ready to go to work on Day 1, and a pipeline of talent that will grow your company for years to come.
-In the NESA region, rest assured that you’re workforce brings the skills and loyalty you need to Put Success in Your Corner.
+In the NESA region, your workforce brings the skills and loyalty your company needs to excel.
 Explore the resources our region has to offer below:

 As the state’s largest higher education system, the SC Technical System serves more than a quarter million South Carolinians each year and educates more of our state’s undergraduates than all the other public higher education institutions combined.
-Dedicated to making a quality higher education both accessible and affordable, the System plays a key role in educating and training South Carolina’s workforce for the in-demand, high-skilled jobs of today and tomorrow.
-In addition, the System’s internationally-recognized statewide programs – readySC and Apprenticeship Carolina – work to attract new companies to the state as well as provide comprehensive workforce solutions to ensure they stay and grow here.
-Of the 16 technical college's in the state, four are located in the NESA region including Florence Darlington Technical College, Horry Georgetown Technical College, Northeastern Technical College, and Williamsburg Technical College.
+Dedicated to making a quality higher education both accessible and affordable, the state's technical system plays a key role in educating and training South Carolina’s workforce for needed high-skilled jobs.
+In addition, the system’s internationally-recognized statewide programs – readySC and Apprenticeship Carolina – work to attract new companies to the state as well as provide comprehensive workforce solutions to ensure they stay and grow here.
+Of the 16 technical colleges in the state, four are located in the NESA region including Florence Darlington Technical College, Horry Georgetown Technical College, Northeastern Technical College, and Williamsburg Technical College.

 Established in 1961, readySC™ is one of the oldest and most experienced workforce training programs in the United States.
 As an integral part of the South Carolina Technical College System, readySC™ develops, implements, and manages custom workforce training programs to support smooth, rapid start-up of operations. readySC™ will work with you to screen, recruit, and train employees to meet your demands and ensures that you have a ready-to-work workforce the day you open your business.
 The best part?
 Training is done at no cost to companies that commit to creating at least 10 new jobs.